 While some countries have national laws to protect workers, in others labour laws don’t exist or aren’t strictly regulated.
 It’s an unfortunate truth that some of the most desirable and exotic natural ingredients come from countries like these, and it would be all too easy to accept verbal assurances and good prices, without checking what’s behind the scenes.

 Weleda chose to decided to partner with the Union for Ethical BioTrade (UEBT), a non-profit Fair Trade certifier that includes the perfect blend of both social and biodiversity criteria.
 As well as making sure all our suppliers are certified by this scheme, we add our own good practice in guaranteeing purchase quantities each year, to help farmers plan, pre-financing harvests and, of course, paying a fair price for crops.
 This way our farmers and the communities around them thrive, while the virtuous circle attracts more growers to the idea of producing crops to our ethical standards.

 We now support 25 active projects following our principles to supply our needs.
 They include an African project which produces organic beeswax, using log hives in forest areas, and the rosa damascena project in Turkey, where Weleda sources rose absolute, the purest rose essential oil.

-Increasingly, companies are finding that fair trade makes good business sense.
+Increasingly, companies are finding that ethically traded makes good business sense.
 People are becoming more concerned about natural balance and ethical standards, and their consumer power is driving companies to think differently about human rights, biodiversity and fair trade.
 Yet, as with so many of the issues that we have put our minds to over 90 years, it’s Weleda that is leading the way towards future standards for the beauty industry.